jbijlsma/Dnw.RateLimiter/README.md

 You can use the RATE_LIMITER_TYPE environment variable to set the rate limiter that is used.
 See the RateLimiterType enum for the options.

-The default is FixedWindow.
+The default is the FixedWindow rate limiter.
 To use the SlidingWindow rate limiter use:

 ```
 RATE_LIMITER_TYPE=SlidingWindow